USTaxTips.net

 It's hard to believe, but people forget about funds that they have on deposit in banks, trust companies and loan companies.
 They also forget to notify banks, brokers, and others when they have a change of address, or a change of name due to marriage, divorce, etc.

-A free searchable database is available at MissingMoney.org.
+A free searchable database is available at MissingMoney.com.
 The database provides access to unclaimed property in most states.

 The National Association of Unclaimed Property Administrators (NAUPA) provides links to databases for all 50 states, the District of Columbia, a few Canadian provinces, and Guam and Puerto Rico.